wazzupope/portfolio/README.md

 Light and dark theme with gray as background for dark mode and text for light mode, crimson as accent color?

 To Do:
-Add screenshot and/or link of LFI to Portfolio component Change contact links to logos
+Change contact links to logos
 Fix logo image sizing
 Edit text content